lammps/lammps/doc/src/Build_extras.rst

          $ make lib-colvars # print help message
          $ make lib-colvars args="-m mpi" # build with default MPI compiler (settings as with "make mpi")
          $ make lib-colvars args="-m serial" # build with GNU g++ compiler (settings as with "make serial")

       The "machine" argument of the "-m" flag is used to find a ``Makefile.machine`` file to use as build recipe.
 If such recipe does not already exist in ``lib/colvars``, suitable settings will be auto-generated consistent with those used in the core LAMMPS makefiles.

+      .. versionchanged:: TBD

-      Please note that Colvars uses the Lepton library, which is enabled in the LEPTON package; if you use anything other than the ``make lib-colvars`` command, please make sure to build Lepton beforehand.
+      Please note that Colvars uses the Lepton library, which is now included with the LEPTON package; if you use anything other than the ``make lib-colvars`` command, please make sure to :ref:`build Lepton beforehand <lepton>`.

       Optional flags may be specified as environment variables: